aaron9589/esphome-for-model-railroading/first-board-setup-guide.md

 ## Step 3: Create the Modules Folder

 The sample board config loads features from a subfolder called `modules/`.
-ESPHome stores its config files inside a Docker volume — there is no in-browser file manager, so you create the folder and copy files directly through Windows Explorer.
+ESPHome stores its config files inside a Docker volume — the easiest way to work with them is to open the folder in **VS Code** (installed in the cheatsheet Step 2).

-**Open the ESPHome config folder in Windows Explorer:**
+**Open the ESPHome config folder in VS Code:**

+1. Open VS Code.
+2. Go to **File → Open Folder**.
-1. Press **Win + R**, type the path below, and press Enter:
+3. Paste this path into the address bar and press Enter:
    ```
    \\wsl$\docker-desktop\var\lib\docker\volumes\esphome-config\_data
    ```
-2. You should see a folder for each device (named after the board you created in Step 2), plus `secrets.yaml`.
+4. You should see a folder for each device (named after the board you created in Step 2), plus `secrets.yaml`.

 **Create the modules folder and copy the sample files:**

-3. Open the folder that matches your board name (e.g. `yard-board-01`).
-4. Create a new folder inside it called `modules`.
+5. In the VS Code Explorer panel (left sidebar), right-click your board's folder (e.g. `yard-board-01`) and select **New Folder**.
+Name it `modules`.
-5. Copy [samples/my-first-board/modules/block_detectors.yaml](samples/my-first-board/modules/block_detectors.yaml) from this repo into that `modules` folder.
+6. Copy [samples/my-first-board/modules/block_detectors.yaml](samples/my-first-board/modules/block_detectors.yaml) from this repo into that `modules` folder.
-6. Copy [samples/my-first-board/modules/point_control.yaml](samples/my-first-board/modules/point_control.yaml) from this repo into that `modules` folder.
+7. Copy [samples/my-first-board/modules/point_control.yaml](samples/my-first-board/modules/point_control.yaml) from this repo into that `modules` folder.

 Success looks like:
-- The `modules` folder sits next to your board's `.yaml` file.
+- The `modules` folder sits next to your board's `.yaml` file in the VS Code Explorer.
 - Both `block_detectors.yaml` and `point_control.yaml` are inside it.

 Note:
 - You can comment out a package line in board.yaml (add `#` at the start) to disable a feature you are not using yet.
+- VS Code will underline YAML errors in red — hover over them to see what is wrong.

 ---